rebelsky/csc207c/_mps/games.md

 [ ] All (or most) repeated code has been factored out into individual methods.
 [ ] All or most variable names are appropriate.
 [ ] No more than five errors from `mvn checkstyle:check`.
+[ ] Permits configuration of the game (e.g., on the command line or
+    by prompting the user).
 ```

 Questions and Answers
 ---------------------

+_Forthcoming._

 Citations
 ---------